Intelligent traffic distribution for high availability and low latency

-The second kind of load balancing is called weighted round-robin and allows you to distribute uneven amounts of traffic across your endpoints.
-This is a great way to prioritize servers and resources in your network that have more capacity.
+The second kind of load balancing method is called weighted round-robin and allows you to distribute uneven amounts of traffic across your endpoints.
+This is a great way to prioritize multiple servers and resources in your network that have more capacity.
 You can also use weights to slowly roll out an update to only segments of your users at a time.

 In Constellix, you need to configure weighted round-robin using record pools.
 Pools are groups of endpoints, which are applied to DNS records.
 When the record is queried, it will rotate through the different endpoints in the pool at each request.
 We like to think of round-robin pools as rotors.